EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/tutorial_specdeepmap.rst

          Deep Learning Trainer Interface

 * As **Input folder (Train and Validation dataset)** use the 'specdeepmap_tutorial' folder.
 By **model architecture** and **model backbone** you can define possible model combinations.
 For this example leave the default values so Unet and 'resnet18'.
-* Change the **Load pretrained weights** parameter to Sentinel_2_TOA_Resnet18 to load the pretrained weights for Sentinel-2 TOA imagery stemming from Wang et al 2023 (https://arxiv.org/abs/2211.07044).
+* Change the **Load pretrained weights** parameter to Sentinel_2_TOA_Resnet18 to load the pretrained weights for Sentinel-2 TOA imagery stemming from Wang et al. 2022 (https://arxiv.org/abs/2211.07044).
 * We will use the default for the following parameter and leave them checked & activated (**freeze backbone**, **data augumentation**, **early stopping** and **balanced Training using class weights**)

 * As **Batch size** we use 16 and for **Epochs** 50, if you want to do the full training and have sufficient computation and downloaded the tutorial_large data. ( If you have less computational resources or use the small dataset folder use batch size of 4 and only train for 5-10 epochs).
 Further you can reduce the amount of epochs to 3, if you just want to later use the pretained model from the tutorial_small or tutorial_large folder.